 Alexander von Humboldt Professor for Biochemistry, Institute of Biochemistry I, Medical Faculty, University of Cologne Professor of Cancer Biology, Centre for Cell Death, Cancer and Inflammation, UCL Cancer Institute University College London

-The Walczak group investigates cell death and ubiquitin in inflammation, immunity to infection, auto-immunity and cancer.
-A particular emphasis of the group’s work is on harnessing newly gained knowledge on the functional interplay between cell death, ubiquitin and inflammation their role in tumour immunity.
+The Walczak group investigates cell death and ubiquitin in inflammation, immunity to infection, auto-immunity, and cancer.
+A particular emphasis of the group’s work is on harnessing newly gained knowledge on the functional interplay between cell death, ubiquitin, and inflammation and their role in tumour immunity.

 Our successes: In the Fas (CD95) field, Professor Walczak contributed to the elucidation of activation-induced T-cell death (AICD) (Dhein, Walczak et al., Nature 1995).
 To uncover the role of the Fas–FasL system in AICD, he constructed the first soluble Fas-Fc (CD95-Fc) chimaeric protein.
-To develop a refined and humanised version of Fas-Fc as a drug, on the basis of a patent on which he is sole inventor and which he outlicenced from his then research group at the DKFZ to Apogenix AG, he founded – and is now scientific advisor of – this biotech company which is focused on the development of drugs in the cell death and immunity space.
+To develop a refined and humanizsed version of Fas-Fc as a drug, on the basis of a patent, on which he is sole inventor and which he outlicenced from his then research group at the DKFZ to Apogenix AG, he founded – and is now scientific advisor of – this biotech company which is focused on the development of drugs in the cell death and immunity space.
 A successful phase II clinical trial in glioblastoma patients has been conducted with Fas-Fc.
-On the basis of a scientific rationale developed by Professor Walczak, this biotherapeutic drug is currently tested in two clinical trials as a novel therapy for severe COVID-19.
-If successful, this therapy may convert this SARS-CoV-2-caused disease which is responsible for the current pandemic and its disastrous effects on human health and the world-wide society as a whole, into a therapeutically manageable disease.
+On the basis of a scientific rationale developed by an international team of biomedical and physician scientists co-led by Professor Walczak, the efficacy of this biotherapeutic drug as a novel treatment of severe COVID-19 has recently been evaluated in phase II clinical testing.
+If successful, this therapy may convert this SARS-CoV-2-caused disease, which is responsible for the current pandemic, and its disastrous effects on human health and the world-wide society as a whole, into a therapeutically manageable disease.

 Our methods/techniques: The Walczak Laboratory uses state-of-the-art biochemical and biotechnological in-vitro and in-vivo techniques.